Learn How to Play the A Major Chord

 Learn how to play the easy basic beginner guitar chord A Major with this free tutorial.

-The A Major Chord is found in the A Major Scale: A B C# D E F# G# A. It is made up of the 1 , 3 and 5 positions of this scale.
+The A Major Guitar Chord is found in the A Major Scale: A B C# D E F# G# A. It is made up of the 1 , 3 and 5 positions of this scale.
 In other words, the notes A,C# and E.

 This chord does give some guitarists a bit of trouble, because all three fingers have to fit on the second fret on the second, third and fourth strings.
-This can be particularly difficult for those of us with large fingers.
+This can be particularly difficult for those of us with larger fingers.

 Below are three different versions of the A Major Chord .
 Learn all three versions to see which version is most comfortable for you.
 See the chord charts below to learn how to play this chord.